Pragmatist trip - the road to implementation

 Dan graduated as a veterinarian from the University of Cambridge, UK, with an intercalated MA in zoology in 2002.
 After a period in mixed and second opinion exotic animal veterinary practice he completed an MSc in Wild Animal Health in London in 2005.
 He then undertook a PhD working at Cambridge University, the APHA and CDC Atlanta USA, on zoonotic viral diseases of wildlife.

-I also hold a visiting position at the University of Oxford.
+I hold a visiting position at North Carolina State University.
+I previously held similar visiting positions at the University of Warwick and the University of Oxford.